 What is an Asset Swap?

 An asset swap is a derivative contract between two parties that swap fixed and floating assets.
-The transactions are done over-the-counter based on an amount agreed upon by both sides of the transaction.
+The transactions are done over-the-counter based on an amount and terms agreed upon by both sides of the transaction.

 Essentially, asset swaps can be used to substitute the fixed coupon interest rates of a bond with LIBOR-adjusted floating rates.
 The goal of the swap is to change the form of the cash flow on the reference asset to hedge against different types of risks.
 The risks include interest risk, credit risk, and more.